Hermes

 hermes memory setup

-Select Engram when prompted for a provider.
-The wizard configures ENGRAM_PROJECT and optionally ENGRAM_API_KEY / ENGRAM_REMOTE_URL for hosted mode.
+Select Waystone when prompted for a provider.
+The wizard configures WAYSTONE_PROJECT and optionally WAYSTONE_API_KEY / WAYSTONE_REMOTE_URL for hosted mode.

 How it works

-The EngramMemoryProvider hooks into three points in the Hermes session lifecycle:
+The WaystoneMemoryProvider hooks into three points in the Hermes session lifecycle:

 2. sync_turn(turn) — called after each conversation turn.
 Buffers the turn to disk (crash-safe), then dispatches fact extraction in a background thread.
 The LLM never waits on extraction.